Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 You’re showing up.
 Publishing new episodes week after week.
 Pouring your insights, expertise, and energy into every recording.

 No surge in downloads.
 No steady stream of leads.
-There’s no real sign that your podcast is doing what you hoped it would: growing your visibility and supporting your business.
+No real sign that your podcast is doing what you hoped it would do: grow your visibility and support your business.

-If that sounds familiar, know this: it’s not because your content isn’t good enough.
+If that sounds familiar, I need you to hear this: it’s not because your content isn’t good enough.

-You’re just missing a visibility strategy that works with your podcast, not against your time and energy.
+You’re just missing a visibility strategy that actually works with your podcast, your time, and your energy.

-Growing your podcast isn’t about being everywhere.
-It’s about using smart, sustainable podcast visibility strategies that attract more aligned listeners and support your business goals.
-If you’ve been wondering how to grow your podcast audience without burning out, this post is for you.
+Growing your podcast isn’t about being everywhere all at once.
+It’s about using strategic, sustainable podcast visibility strategies that attract aligned listeners and support your business goals.
+If you’ve been wondering how to grow your podcast audience without burning out, you’re in the right place.

-In this post, I’m walking you through 7 proven strategies to boost podcast visibility, using my SEAMless Podcast Framework, so your show can finally get seen and heard by the right listeners.
+I’m going to walk you through 7 proven strategies to boost podcast visibility using my SEAMless Podcast Framework.
+Your show can finally get seen and heard by the right people.

 Strategy #1: Clarify Your Audience & Message